-Entering students who have not submitted all official transcripts prior to final registration day will be held in "Conditional Admission Status."
+Entering students who have not submitted registration day will be held in "Conditional Admission Status."
 A student can remain in conditional admission status for only one semester from the point of matriculation.
 All final, official documents must be on file before pre-registration for the following semester.